JAORMX/deet.blog/content/posts/day-10-trying-to-change-deet-s-schedule.md

 {{< youtube An-qh8YDnyg >}}

 The most awarding thing is to see how Deet has started to get excited about us as well.
-She comes every while to say "hello" to us if we sit in the park and sometimes she prefers to stay with us instead of exploring the park all the time.
+She comes to say "hello" to us every once in a while if we sit in the park, and sometimes she prefers to stay with us instead of exploring the park all the time.

 {{< youtube biCywpctjBU >}}

 ![](/images/img_20200713_200217.jpg)

-Other achievement was the first outdoors poop! :D Every dog owner know how damn great thing that little daily routine is when it happens for the first time!
+Another achievement was she did her first outdoors poop! :D Every dog owner knows how damn great thing that little daily routine is when it happens for the first time!

 Also, Deet had good moments in the leash.
-She walked calmly and it's surprising thing has been that she doesn't pull at all.
+She walked calmly and one surprising thing has been that she doesn't pull at all.
 Only, if she gets scared and she needs to hide.

 {{< youtube LYnReAEYAkY >}}